 RSF is ‘regular force’

-The Rapid Support Forces (RSF), in Arabic El Quwat El Da’m El Saree’, are under the command of the National Intelligence and Security Service (NISS), which is accountable to the Sudanese president.
+The Rapid Support Forces (RSF), in Arabic El Guwat El Da’m El Saree’, are under the command of the National Intelligence and Security Service (NISS), which is accountable to the Sudanese president.
 The RSF militia was created in 2013 to fight armed rebel groups throughout Sudan.

 Members of the RSF have been issued NISS identity cards.
 These IDs ensure them immunity under the National Security Services Act of 2010.
 In January 2015, a constitutional amendment gave the RSF the status of ‘regular force’.

-Hemeti reports to NISS Maj.
-Gen. Abbas Abdelaziz, who is based in Khartoum.
+Hemeti reports to NISS Maj Gen Abbas Abdelaziz, who is based in Khartoum.
 Overall command is said to reside with NISS Director General Ali El Nasih.

 The members of the RSF have been drawn from paramilitary forces, notably the Border Guards, and other government-backed militia groups, including a variety of proxy militias, commonly known as janjaweed.
 These were armed by the government at the start of the conflict in Darfur and were the primary perpetrators of brutal attacks on non-Arab civilians, the activist group the Enough Project stated in January 2014.

-Many of the Darfuris come from Hemeti’s clan and other clans within the Abbala Rizeigat; however, they also come from other ethnic groups in Darfur.
+Many of these Darfuris come from Hemeti’s clan and other clans within the Abbala Rizeigat; however, they also come from other ethnic groups in Darfur.
 Ethnic Nuba have also reportedly been recruited into the RSF.
 Civilians who have heard members of the RSF speaking claim that some of the fighters speak foreign dialects of Arabic, which they believe to be Chadian and Nigerian.
 The RSF consists of at least five to six thousand troops, but the number might have grown.

 The about 6,000, mainly young, recruits were to be trained as paramilitary troops in camps near Khartoum, in order to fight along with the Sudanese army in South Kordofan.
 Large numbers of these militiamen were stationed in the area near El Obeid, capital of North Kordofan, from the end of 2013 onwards.
 After assaulting El Obeid’s citizens, they were expelled in February 2014, and re-stationed in Darfur, reportedly to fight rebel groups.
 The North Kordofan governor then explained that the forces were called Rapid Support Forces, belonging to the operations body of the NISS.